sendbird/SendBird-Desk-iOS-Framework/README.md

 }
 ```

+> To create a ticket, you can use `createTicketWithTitle:userName:groupKey:customField:completionHandler:` method.
+The `groupKey` and `customField` could be evaluated when a ticket is created though it's used only in Dashboard currently. `groupKey` is the key of an agent group so that the ticket is assigned to the agents in that group. `customField` holds customizable data for the individual ticket.

 ## Count of opened tickets
 When you need to display opened ticket count somewhere on your application, `[SBDSKTicket getOpenCountWithCompletionHandler:]` is useful.
 ```obj-c